NL33/electron-git/zoneplace-for-all-work.md

     file type options:
         -md, txt, or rtf
     -give automatic file extension (like txt) if user does not add extension themself

+Cool Flow Possibility

+You are going through your email, and you see an email relevant to a project.
+You can easily add that to your project flow.

+--could doc be tagged with title of the doc?
+    --email: can get subject line through email with nutjs --apple notes: can put in the id of the apple note into the doc --got your doc, press keyboard shortcut, and have it saved to your folder